Sultan tit: Taxonomy and distribution

 In 1890, Richard Bowdler Sharpe considered this species as a member of the former subfamily Liotrichinae within the Timaliidae.
-The position of this species within its clade is still not clearly established.
-They appear to have distinctive mtDNA cytochrome b sequences, suggesting that they might not belong to the Paridae unless the penduline tits are included.
-They show an unusual behaviour of panicking in captivity when they encounter unusual noise or other species which has been said to be unlike that of typical Paridae members.
-Unlike other Paridae, their nostrils are exposed and not covered by feathers.
+A 2005 study found that they appear to have distinctive mtDNA cytochrome b sequences, suggesting that they might not belong to the Paridae unless the penduline tits are included; but more recent, more detailed studies have clarified its placement in a near-basal position in the family Paridae and separate from the penduline tits.

-Distribution

-Four subspecies are recognized with the nominate sultanea (Hodgson, 1837) found from Central Nepal into the eastern Himalayas extending into North-eastern Bangladesh, Myanmar, northern Thailand and Southern China.
-This intergrades with the race flavocristata (Lafresnaye, 1837) is found further south in Thailand, the Malay Peninsula and Hainan.
-Race seorsa (with dark shaft streaks in the crest) is found in Laos and parts of southeastern China (Guangxi, Fujian) and in its northern range intergrades with sultanea.
-Subspecies gayeti named after the collector M.V.
-Gayet-Laroche by Delacour & Jabouille in 1925 has a black crest in both males and females and is found in Laos and Vietnam.

-In India, this species occurs in the lower ranges of the Himalayas from Nepal to the head of the Assam valley, the Khasi Hills, Cachar, Manipur, the Kakhyen hills east of Bhamo, Arrakan, the Pegu hills, Karennee, and Tenasserim.
-This species does not appear to be found above 4000 feet of elevation.
-It extends down the Malay peninsula.
-It frequents the larger trees in small flocks.
+Ecology

+It frequents larger trees in small, often mixed-species flocks.
 In some forest areas such as the Buxa Tiger Reserve, the density has been estimated at around 15 per square kilometre.

-Sultan tits are vocal with several calls including a rattling "chi-dip, tri-trip", harsh explosive hissing calls and squeaky reppeated "wheet" whistles.
+Sultan tits are vocal with several calls including a rattling "chi-dip, tri-trip", harsh explosive hissing calls and squeaky repeated "wheet" whistles.

 The breeding season in India is April to July and the clutch is of five to seven eggs laid inside a lined tree cavity.
 They feed on caterpillars and sometimes small berries.
+They show an unusual behaviour of panicking in captivity when they encounter unusual noise or other species which has been said to be unlike that of typical Paridae members.
+Unlike other Paridae, their nostrils are exposed and not covered by feathers.

 Widely distributed within suitable habitats throughout its large range, the Sultan Tit is evaluated as Least Concern on the IUCN Red List of Threatened Species.